stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 * There are two supported mechanisms: on-demand or asynchronous copy to a buffer.

-* Multiple results can be retrieved by specifying a _range_ of query slots, i.e. essentially an array of results.
+* Multiple results can be retrieved in one operation by specifying a _range_ of query slots, i.e. essentially an array of results.

 * Results can be integer or long data types.

-Therefore we implement retrieval of the results as a builder that is instantiated from the pool:
+Therefore configuration of the results is also specified by a builder that is instantiated from the query pool:

 ```java
 public class Pool ... {